chenhaihong/smash-cli/docusaurus/docs/examples/usage/using-a-template.md

 sidebar_label: Using a template
 ---

-We are going to download `smash-template-react` and run the `server` task on it.
+We are going to download `smash-template-react` and run the `dev-server` task on it.

 > Make sure you have the smash-cli installed.